-E: the base of the side glass is subtly curved and flows clearly into the base of the side-glass.
+E: The base of the side glass is subtly curved and flows clearly into the base of the rear-glass.
 BMW eventually managed to do this a few years later.

 Finding a nice profile of a Mk3/Mk4 Escort is not easy.
 Here’s the Merkenich interpretation of the C-class car.

 Seen against its competitors, the Astra offered a level of visual refinement this class of car was not used to seeing.
 It had the effect of making the 1988 Vectra A look incredibly plain and the Vectra B didn’t even match the Astra’s felicity of form, even if it improved on its predecessor and has held up very well.